-- 1. The Lead Member State - 2.
-The Administrative Office or CFCU / CFCA - 3.
-The Beneficiary Administration - 4.
-The Commission (Delegation) or Headquarters
+- 1. The Lead Member State

+- 2. The Administrative Office or CFCE

+- 3. The Beneficiary Administration

+- 4. The Commission (Delegation) or Headquarters

 Once the Twinning Contract is signed by all parties, the Contracting Authority is in charge of legally notifying partners.
-In the case, the Contracting Authority is not the Commission, a copy of the notification will also be sent to the EC Delegation
+If the EU Delegation is not the Contracting